MikeyBeez/Otto3/README.md

 # Otto3

+First of all, I've made a video that should help with setting this up: https://www.youtube.com/watch?v=PwoZKKR6MRs

+I forked this repository, played with it a bit, didn't make much progress, then left it alone for 17 months.
+The video has me making progress.
+This now runs somewhat.
+First of all, I hate using a big if then else statement.
+It's just bad coding.
+So I intend to fix that.
+Even a case statement sucks.
+Please let me know if you have some thoughts on this.

+What follows is some old text that I'm leaving for now but will update or remove later.
+The video works.

 This is a very simple voice assistant that uses SpeechRecognizer.
 I've had a lot of trouble setting up a working environment for Uberi SpeechRecognition, however.
 Pyaudio needs to be working right first.
 Then you can install speechrecognition.
 There are instructions here https://github.com/Uberi/speech_recognition  Even then, I had to install pyaudio using pip and then pip install speechrecognition.
 In the end I've got it working.